• Fact Checked

 What Treatment Options Are Available?

-Not every cyst requires treatment.
-Many functional ovarian cysts shrink and disappear within weeks.
-But if cysts cause symptoms, grow larger, or look suspicious, your health care provider may recommend medical or surgical options.
+For the most part, ovarian cysts don't require any form of treatment.
+They simply shrink and disappear within a matter of weeks.
+But if cysts cause symptoms, grow larger, or look suspicious on an ultrasound, your doctor may recommend certain forms of medical or surgical intervention.
+These often include:

-- Birth control pills: Hormonal options can regulate the menstrual cycle and reduce the risk of new cysts forming.
+Hormonal birth control pills can regulate the menstrual cycle and reduce the risk of new cysts forming.

 Can Ovarian Cysts be Prevented?